The Gumloop Handbook

 Every time a user complains about anything at all, we write it down and try to act on it somehow.
 The first version of our automation builder was an unusable hunk of garbage.
 Gumloop has only become what it is today because of thousands of small iterations that were driven by direct user feedback.

 Sometimes this is super straight forward when people message us saying "here's some feedback".
 Most of the time it comes in unexpected ways.
-Every discord question, unexpected error or confused clicks during a demo call is feedback in it's own right.
+Every support ticket, unexpected error or confused clicks during a demo call is feedback in its own right.

 We try to keep our iteration cycles extremely short so tweaks to the product can be felt continuously.
 Most of the time we're shipping updates nightly to address the days feedback!